Cooper4President/cmm/TESTING.md

  Then point your
-	browser to http://localhost:3000/indexTest.html for account and login testing and http://localhost:3000/chatTest.html for command testing.
+	browser to http://localhost:3000/indexTest.html for account and login testing and http://localhost:3000/chatTest.html for command testing, both inside the client folder.
 If you wish to look at the source code that generated these tests, look at indexTest.js and chatTest.js.
 The modules for the chat testing is located in client/app/testing path in the cmm project directory.